 A lot of factors determine how long it takes to repair a foundation.
 Because many homeowners want to be present when their foundation’s being fixed, the length of time involved in the process is a real concern.
-While it generally takes 1-3 days to repair a foundation, the timetable required to complete the task can vary.
-Before you move forward with a project, get answers to all your questions.
+It generally takes 1-3 days to repair a foundation.
+Of course, the timetable can vary for number of reasons.

 - The size of the foundation being repaired.
 It won’t take nearly as long to fix an 800 sq. ft. house as it will to restore a 3,500 sq. ft. foundation.

 - The number of foundation piers that must be installed.
 It’s possible to require as few as 1-2 piers or well over 30.
 The amount of piers that will be needed to fix a foundation affects the amount of time involved in the process.
 The number of piers you may need is best determined by a foundation repair contractor or a structural engineer,

 - The type of piers being installed.
 Pressed concrete pilings (for example) don’t take as long to install as drilled piers, which require pouring concrete and then allowing them to dry.

 - Whether you’re installing interior piers or exterior pilings.
 Installing interior foundation piers requires breaking the floor to insert the pier and then patching the hole.
 For that reason it takes longer to restore a foundation when installing interior foundation piers.

 Does It Take Longer To Repair A Slab Foundation Or A Pier And Beam Foundation?